Which Type of Graduate Degree is Right for You?

-The UVA Engineering Online Professional Master's Degree program has an ongoing application process and mostly follows the application deadlines posted above.
+The Virginia Engineering Online (VEO) Professional Master's Degree program has an ongoing application process and mostly follows the application deadlines posted above.
 If your application is not complete by the time you wish to start classes, you may register for a class as a non-degree student.
 Early coursework taking as a non-degree student can be later applied to your degree program.

 An applicant must have a baccalaureate degree from a recognized college or university.
 While this degree will normally be in the field of engineering or applied science, degrees in other fields may be acceptable.
 Undergraduate courses that may be required to remedy deficiencies must be taken without credit.
 An applicant should have at least a B average for admission into graduate studies.